willharwood/subjectiveimmortality/README.md

   think of a single thread at all?

 * Is the idea of Free Will relevant here?
 No.
-  Free Will implies the existence of choices, but one could imagine having a subjective experience entirely devoid of choice.
+  Free Will implies the existence of real choices, but one could imagine having a subjective experience entirely devoid of choice.
 Imagine that your existence is nothing but an endless cinema.
 You would still _experience_ it, though never be called upon to make a single decision.
-Imagine that the universe is deterministic, and that even the decisions you think you are making where truly already determined.
+Imagine that the universe is deterministic, and that even the decisions you think you are making were truly already determined.
 You are still experiencing them.
 (This is circular, as we are assuming that Free Will is not a precondition to the possibility of subjective experience.
 But it is difficult to see exactly why that should be,